rahuljungbahadur/rBahadurFunc/README.md

 # rBahadurFunc
-A set of functions for helping in model analysis and RMARKDOWN publications
+An R package with a set of functions for helping in model analysis and RMARKDOWN publications